followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxTreeList/1 Configuration/remoteOperations/remoteOperations.md

 Note that when the operations are performed remotely, the **TreeList** does not support:

-- sorting, grouping and filtering by [calculated columns](/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/columns/#calculateCellValue);
+- sorting, grouping and filtering by columns with the [calculateCellValue](/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/columns/#calculateCellValue) or [calculateDisplayValue](/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/columns/#calculateDisplayValue) option defined;
 - custom sorting using functions (that is, [calculateSortValue](/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/columns/#calculateSortValue) accepts strings only).
 <!--/fullDescription-->